Suroz7/chatbot_project_Ollama/readme.md

-# Generative AI Chatbot with Ollama and Docker
+# Generative AI interactive Chatbot with Ollama and Docker

 A simple chatbot project using locally run Ollama models and Docker for API integrations.